ucsd-ml-arts/ml-art-final-jake-bauer/README.md

 ## Reference

-An image of my inspiration for this project is Caycedo.pdf
+An image of my inspiration for this project is Caycedo.png